Thought Leadership | Real Estate Investing | Real Estate Tools

 I think it’s probably time for I mean, I’ve thought this for a long time.
 Just for the small real estate investors that it’s probably time to, like, organize, you know, an association lobbyist group like the I’m a pilot, the ALPA for pilots, right has a really strong lobbyist arm and we all pay dues every year and they’re always asking for more money, but that’s okay.
 Right.
-Like, it really helped make sure that airports stay open, but I’m really seeing that for real estate investors and for short term rental folks and that that feels like that’s an opportunity.
+Like, it really helped make sure that airports stay open, but I’m really seeing that for real estate investors and for short-term rental folks and that that feels like that’s an opportunity.
 I know, I would certainly give generously to something like that.
 And have you ever had those conversations or talk to anybody who’s thought about that?

 Scott Shatford 41:40

 Yeah, I talked to I talked to a fair amount of them, you know, and it’s, it’s a tricky one.
 It’s sort of this like, I don’t know, chicken in the egg conversation.
 And it’s just like, you know, how effective Can you be right?
-And this isn’t like an industry full of a bunch of multi gazillionaires where you can just go and sell Say, Hey, you know, we’re gonna take a nice little fee from you on the basis like it is it’s a it’s 200,000 individuals that are sort of making a little bit of side cash on it.
+And thisn’t like an industry full of a bunch of multi gazillionaires where you can just go and sell Say, Hey, you know, we’re gonna take a nice little fee from you on the basis like it is it’s a it’s 200,000 individuals that are sort of making a little bit of side cash on it.
 So it’s really hard for the individual person to see that they can sort of make a difference.
-So from a lobbying lobbyists perspective, yeah, there’s a couple that VRBO and Airbnb have hired to sort of like, you know, take the brunt of that effort on themselves, they have the most to lose.
+So from a lobbying lobbyists perspective, yeah, there’s a couple that VRBO and AirBNB have hired to sort of like, you know, take the brunt of that effort on themselves, they have the most to lose.
 And so, you know, they’re willing to spend the most.
-Well, I think what they’ve tried to do is motivated at a very local level, because what they found to be impactful is maybe not spending in Washington, but hearing voices and local cleaners, local residents, local business owners, you know, telling their story about you know, how this is going to impact their their lives.
+Well, I think what they’ve tried to do is motivated at a very local level, because what they found to be impactful is maybe not spending in Washington, but hearing voices and local cleaners, local residents, local business owners, you know, telling their story about you know, how this going to impact their lives.
 And so, it’s more about sort of rallying the local residents into getting and just being present and being a part of the conversation.
 And that’s typically what’s even more successful.
-And it’s almost always in the city level, if we can talk about for a while, but you know, there we go.
-There’s been a lot of work and trying to get this done the state level, right, you know, like so Arizona has state policy, you can’t Oh, you can’t regulate short term rentals any any further than you are a long term rental in terms of like, what residents can be there or you know how long you could rent it out as one or the other.
+And it’s almost always at the city level, if we can talk about for a while, but you know, there we go.
+There’s been a lot of work and trying to get this done the state level, right, you know, like so Arizona has state policy, you can’t Oh, you can’t regulate short-term rentals any further than you are a long-term rental in terms of like, what residents can be there or you know how long you could rent it out as one or the other.
 And so that’s the most effective way to do this.
-Because the problem with City Council’s they they swap out very often they always have different reviews, and they don’t have a lot to do apparently.
+Because the problem with City Council is they swap out very often they always have different reviews, and they don’t have a lot to do apparently.
 So.
 Yeah, they just sort of waffle back and forth between yes and no, depending on each seat.
-So state state legislation, legislation is the way to go.
+So state legislation, legislation is the way to go.
 Yeah, there’s a couple organizations that actually slipped my mind right now.
 So maybe get back on some notes on who’s out there doing this in the moment.

 Aaron Norris 43:48

-A couple years ago, I was doing a lot of research and I stumbled upon a report that said the number one fastest growing trend in the experience category was treehouse Airbnbs.
+A couple years ago, I was doing a lot of research and I stumbled upon a report that said the number one fastest growing trend in the experience category was treehouse AirBNBs.
 Is…

 Scott Shatford 44:00

 Yeah I love it honestly anything funky but it tent up put it in like a shipping container in your backyard like people love weird thing.
 And I that is like the key I’ve got guys putting up yurts in Joshua Tree and just making a killing and like, it is really about how creative you can get the unique supply.
 I got a guy dragging old airplanes to sleep in it’s in different locations and yeah, there’s a bunch of like people love created unique, funky.
 They love to tell a good story.
 Take a good Instagram photo.
-And like that’s really what what’s out it’s just different and unique.
+And like that’s really what’s out it’s just different and unique.

 Aaron Norris 44:35